Skip to content

 For Gelcoat in fair condition (not heavily damaged, just generally dull and faded) sand with 320 grit paper to completely sand the entire surface and remove all gloss.
 More coarse paper may open porosity (pinholes) in the old Gelcoat which will require more work to fill them.

-For rougher surfaces sand with 80 to 120 grit then fill and fair as necessary with LBI 340 or 940 Fairing Compound or LBI 395 Glazing Putty for very small scratches and pinholes.
+For rougher surfaces sand with 80 to 120 grit then fill and fair as necessary with LBI 340 or 940 Fairing

 STEP 3.
 PRIMING

-You may want to apply Duratec primer to fair or coarse sanded surfaces as it will fill a lot of small imperfections and is very easy to sand.
-If the surface is pretty good and without the occasional deep sanding scratch apply the primer recommended by the manufacturer.
-This is a good time to practice you’re roll and tip technique.
+without the occasional deep sanding scratch apply the primer recommended by the manufacturer.
+This is a good time to practice your ROLL and TIP technique.
 Evenly roll on the primer in the horizontal direction and follow by tipping or brushing in the vertical direction.
 A team effort with two people is helpful.

 STEP 4.
 FINAL SANDING